HeChris/DailyWorkDoc/Day1.md

 * **Question** today when use the dapper access the MSSQL,the script is ok,but when execute throw followwing exception

- * **Answer**  asp.net ExecuteReader requires an open and available Connection.
-The connection's current state is open i want figure out why got this error A:https://stackoverflow.com/questions/33497253/asp-net-executereader-requires-an-open-and-available-connection-the-connection
+*asp.net ExecuteReader requires an open and available Connection.
+The connection's current state is open*

+ * **Answer**
+   i want figure out why got this error A:https://stackoverflow.com/questions/33497253/asp-net-executereader-requires-an-open-and-available-connection-the-connection
     In practice, most applications use only one or a few different configurations for connections.